a-jelly/ICMP-demon/README.md

 ### How does it work?

 The ICMP demon listens to the RAW-socket on the server, and analyzes the contents of incoming ping packets.
 If the contents match one of those described in the configuration file and the source address is in allowed list, the daemon runs the script defined in the configuration file.
+The first parameter of the script ($1) is the IP  address (IP V4 only at this moment) of the remote host.
 There is protection against re-running (since ping generates more than one packet by default).

 ## Example of use